-This document is published by Practical Law and can be found at: uk.practicallaw.com/w-017-2796 Get more information on Practical Law and request a free trial at: www.practicallaw.com by David Allen QC, Jason Robinson and Henry Moore, 7 King's Bench Walk
+This document is published by Practical Law and can be found at: uk.practicallaw.thomsonreuters.com/w-017-2796 Request a free trial and demonstration at: uk.practicallaw.thomsonreuters.com/about/freetrial

 This note reviews case law on pre-emption rights in the context of a sale or transfer of interests under a joint operating agreement.
 The note translates the key themes that emerge from the case law into practical drafting and dispute resolution tips.